 Pulling up the Google Keyword Planner again, you can see what similar items people are searching for when they’re looking at your topic – use this to create content!

 Keep things simple overall; do the best that you can with a few pillar articles on your micro niche website rather than spending hours upon hours creating mediocre pieces of content.

 Step 4: Monetization

-I’m a huge fan of Amazon Associates because it still gives me the ability to utilize other methods of earning money from website such as Google Adsense, Teliad or promoting a product through Amazon Associates, Shareasale, Clickbank.
+I’m a huge fan of Amazon Associates because it still gives me the ability to utilize other ad and affiliate networks like Google Adsense, Shareasale, or Clickbank.

 A lot of people making micro niche websites will focus on a single monetization method; I prefer to have multiple options because not everyone wants to purchase a product but they may click on one of your ads which will make up for the lack of sale.